 Health Benefits of Turmeric for Alzheimer’s Disease

 Studies suggest that curcumin, which is the biologically active constituent in turmeric, protects against Alzheimer’s disease by turning on a gene that codes for the production of antioxidant proteins.
-A study published in the Italian Journal of Biochemistry (December 2003) discussed curcumin’s role in the induction of the the heme oxygenase pathway, a protective system that, when triggered in brain tissue, causes the production of the potent antioxidant bilirubin, which protects the brain against oxidative (free radical) injury.
-Such oxidation is thought to be a major factor in aging and to be responsible for neurodegenerative disorders including dementias like Alzheimer’s disease.
+A study published in the Italian Journal of Biochemistry (December 2003) discussed curcumin’s role in the induction of the heme oxygenase pathway, a protective system that, when triggered in brain tissue, causes the production of the potent antioxidant bilirubin, which protects the brain against oxidative (free radical) injury.
+Such oxidation is a major factor in aging and responsible for neurodegenerative disorders including dementias like Alzheimer’s disease.
 Another study conducted jointly by an Italian and U.S. team and presented at the American Physiological Society’s 2004 annual conference in Washington, DC, confirmed that curcumin strongly induces expression of the gene, called hemeoxygenase-1 (HO-1) in astrocytes from the hippocampal region of the brain.

 Using blood samples from Alzheimer’s patients, Drs.
 Milan Fiala and John Cashman have shown that bisdemethoxycurcumin boosts macrophage activity to normal levels, helping to clear amyloid beta.
-They also found that bisdemethoxycurcumin was more effective in promoting the clearance of amyloid beta in some patients’ blood than others, which hints that a genetic element may be involved.
+They also found that bisdemethoxycurcumin was more effective in promoting the clearance of amyloid beta in some patients’ blood than others, which hints that a genetic element is possibly involved.
 More study showed the genes involved are MGAT III and Toll-like receptors, which are also responsible for a number of other key immune functions.
 Bisdemethoxycurcumin enhances the transcription of these genes, correcting the immune defects seen in Alzheimer’s patients.
 Proc Natl Acad Sci U S A. 2007 Jul 31;104(31):12849-54.

 Health Benefits of Turmeric – Anti-Fungal